Australian Museum: Administration

-Collections and programs
+The scientific stature of the museum was established under the curatorship of Gerard Krefft (1861-1874), himself a published scientist.

 20th century

 After a run of field collecting activities by the scientific staff in the 1880s and 1890s, field work ceased until after the First World War.
 In the 1920s, new expeditions were launched to New Guinea, the Kermadec Islands and Santa Cruz in the Solomon Islands, as well as to many parts of Australia, including the Capricorn Islands off the coast of Queensland.

 During the 19th century, galleries had mainly included large display cases overly filled with specimens and artefacts.
-During the 1920s museum displays grew to include dioramas showing habitat groups, but otherwise the Museum was largely unchanged during the period beginning with the curatorship of Robert Etheridge Jr (1895–1919), until the appointment of John Evans in 1954, when under his direction, additional buildings were built, several galleries were overhauled, and a new Exhibitions department was created.
+During the 1920s, museum displays grew to include dioramas showing habitat groups, but otherwise the Museum was largely unchanged during the period beginning with the curatorship of Robert Etheridge Jr (1895–1919), until the appointment of John Evans in 1954, when under his direction, additional buildings were built, several galleries were overhauled, and a new Exhibitions department was created.
 The size of the education staff was also radically increased.
 By the end of the 1950s, all of the galleries had been completely overhauled.